meta-pytorch/torchforge/README.md

 torchforge requires PyTorch 2.9.0 with [Monarch](https://github.com/meta-pytorch/monarch), [vLLM](https://github.com/vllm-project/vllm), and [torchtitan](https://github.com/pytorch/torchtitan).

-You can install Forge with uv:
+You can install Forge with:
 ```
-$ uv pip install .
+$ uv sync
 ```

 For your reference, we also include a basic install script that installs other system dependencies